300ms/Todo-List/README.md

 * Create a new project with a title by using the form in the project list.
 * Create a new todo with a title, description, due date and priority by using the form in the todo list of the project.
 * Click on the red "Delete" button to delete a todo or a project.
+* Click on title or description of todo to edit.

 ## Authors